 Definition: Dressed up, cleaned up.

-This expression is often used to describe how someone looks when they are wearing fancy clothes and looking very nice, or how something appears after it has been fixed up or cleaned up.
+This expression is often used to describe how someone looks when he or she is wearing fancy clothes, or how something appears after it has been fixed up or cleaned up.

 Origin of All Spruced Up

 Many people think this idiom relates to the spruce tree.
 However, the word spruce comes from Middle English and developed from the now obsolete word pruce, which meant Prussia.

 It is widely thought that all spruced up developed its meaning from the high quality of leather and other goods from Prussia that were imported and used by early English speakers.

 Prussia had a reputation for being very neat and organized.
 One of its more popular exports was a leather jacket, called a spruce jerkin.
 This fashionable item was most likely the reason spruce lost its original meaning of Prussia and gained its modern meaning of clean and fashionable.